Sterilization (medicine): Japan

-An example of forced sterilization that was ended within the last two decades is Japan's Race Eugenic Protection Law, which required citizens with mental disorders to be sterilized.
+Japan's Race Eugenic Protection Law required citizens with mental disorders to be sterilized.
 This policy was active from 1940 until 1996, when it and all other eugenic policies in Japan were abolished.
 In many cases, sterilization policies were not explicitly compulsory in that they required consent.
 However, this meant that men and women were often coerced into agreeing to the procedure without being in the right state of mind or receiving all of the necessary information.
 Under the Japanese leprosy policies, citizens with leprosy were not forced into being sterilized; however, they had been placed involuntarily into segregated and quarantined communities.

 Singapore

 Singapore is an example of a country with a sterilization incentive program.
 In the 1980s, Singapore offered US $5000 to women who elected to be sterilized.
 The conditions associated with receiving this grant were clearly aimed at targeting low-income and less-educated parents.
 It specified that both parents should be below a specified educational level and that their combined income should not exceed $750 per month.
-This program, among other birth control incentives and education programs, greatly reduced Singapore's birth rate, female mortality rate, and infant mortality rate while increasing family income, female participation in the labor force, with a rise in educational attainment among other social benefits.
+This program, among other birth control incentives and education programs, greatly reduced Singapore's birth rate, female mortality rate, and infant mortality rate while increasing family income, female participation in the labor force, and a rise in educational attainment, among other social benefits.
 These are the intended results of most incentivizing programs, although questions of their ethicality remain.